 Conclusion and Future research

 In summary we have examined and analyzed the manner in which software is mentioned in scientific papers, and we conclude that the practices are varied and appear relatively ad-hoc.
 It is not too surprising, then, that we also find that the way that software is mentioned and the way that it is made accessible to users of the scientific literature fails to accomplish many of the intended functions of citations in scholarly communication.
-Certainly it is clear that studies of software in publications, or efforts to assess the impact of software through bibliometrics, must look beyond formal citations or reference lists since these only constituted 37% of mentions of software.
+Certainly it is clear that studies of software in publications, or efforts to assess the impact of software through bibliometrics, must look beyond formal citations or reference lists since the data in this paper provide evidence that these, at least in the biology literature, constitute only between 31 and 43% of software mentions.

 There are a great number of interesting research questions that ought to be pursued.
 Certainly efforts are needed in the design of improved software citation approaches.
 This is especially true with regards to such approaches potential influence on collaboration.
 For example, how does the re-use of the publication system through “software papers” as requested citations influence the willingness of developers to cooperate?
 How might a software citation system acknowledge the many contributors to software dependencies on which user-facing components are built (in-direct crediting)?
 Can scholarly articles bear the sheer amount of citations that such a system would call for, or are systems outside papers themselves called for?
 Who might provide, and fund, such systems?
-Further, we know little about how scientists reason about what ought to be cited and how they make these decisions.
+Further, we know little about how scientists reason about what ought to be cited and how they make these decisions; in particular we know little about when scientists choose not to mention software they have used at all.
 Such behavioral questions are crucial and closely related to the open questions of how best to influence scientists and therefore make useful change in the diverse and often inadequate practices reported in this paper.

 Software is both similar and different to other elements mentioned in scientific papers: it is at once an artifact, an instrument, a protocol, sometimes a publication, and the focus of ongoing activity.
 In short software is both an artifact and a practice.
 This varied nature renders the question of how software ought to be mentioned in publications surprisingly complex.
 Yet it also provides an opportunity: addressing the issues reported in this paper, and advancing the open research questions outlined above, would go a great distance to improve the efficacy of not only scholarly communications but scientific practice as well.